-Servicing fees and fee income on serviced loans decreased \$0.1 million, or 63.7%, to \$0.1 million, for the year ended December 31, 2022.
+Servicing fees and fee income on serviced loans decreased \$60,000, or 81.1%, to \$14,000 for the year ended December 31, 2023.
 This decrease is a result of the Bank exiting the indirect auto loan origination business at the end of 2015.
-Since the Bank did not originate auto loans for sale during the years ended December 31, 2022 and 2021, the servicing portfolio, which experienced regularly scheduled paydowns, was not replaced with new loans.
+Since the Bank did not originate auto loans for sale during the years ended December 31, 2023 and 2022, the servicing portfolio, which experienced regularly scheduled paydowns, was not replaced with new loans.
 We expect servicing fees and fee income on serviced loans to decrease over time until all serviced loans are paid off.

-Interchange fees, which are fees earned on the usage of the Bank's credit and debit cards, increased \$0.1 million, or 6.0%, to \$2.0 million for year ended December 31, 2022 from \$1.9 million for the year ended December 31, 2021.
-The increase in interchange fees can primarily be attributed to the increase in the volume of debit and credit card transactions.
+Interchange fees, which are fees earned on the usage of the Bank's credit and debit cards, decreased \$0.3 million, or 16.7%, to \$1.7 million for year ended December 31, 2023 from \$2.0 million for the year ended December 31, 2022.
+The decrease in interchange fees can primarily be attributed to the decrease in the volume of debit and credit card transactions.

-Income from bank owned life insurance increased \$0.2 million to \$1.3 million for the year ended December 31, 2022 from \$1.1 million for the year ended December 31, 2021.
+Income from bank owned life insurance increased \$0.1 million to \$1.4 million for the year ended December 31, 2023 from \$1.3 million for the year ended December 31, 2022.
 This increase reflects increased interest earned on the Company's bank owned life insurance policies.

+No income from insurance proceeds was recorded for the year ended December 31, 2023.
 Income from insurance proceeds totaled \$1.4 million for the year ended December 31, 2022.
-Nontaxable income related to an insurance policy for the former chief financial officer of the Company and the Bank of \$1.4 million was recorded during the fourth quarter of 2022.
+Nontaxable income related to an insurance policy for the former Chief Financial Officer of the Company and the Bank of \$1.4 million was recorded during the fourth quarter of 2022.

 Other operating income includes, among other things, credit card, ATM and wire fees, derivative fee income, changes in the net asset value of other investments and rental income.
-The \$0.5 million increase in other operating income for the year ended December 31, 2022 is primarily attributable to a \$0.3 million increase in the net asset value of other investments, which represents unrealized net gains on investments in Small Business Investment Company qualified funds and other investment funds, a \$0.1 million increase in derivative fee income, and a \$0.1 million increase in credit card fees compared to the year ended December 31, 2021.
+The \$0.6 million decrease in other operating income for the year ended December 31, 2023 is primarily attributable to a \$0.5 million decrease in derivative fee income compared to the year ended December 31, 2022.

-2021 vs. 2020.
-For a detailed discussion of our noninterest income for 2021 compared to 2020, see Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations - Noninterest Income - 2021 vs. 2020 in our annual report on Form 10-K for the year ended December 31, 2021.
+2022 vs. 2021.
+For a detailed discussion of our noninterest income for 2022 compared to 2021, see Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations - Noninterest Income - 2022 vs. 2021 in our annual report on Form 10-K for the year ended December 31, 2022.